pankajvshnv/pankajvshnv/README.md

 <!--About me: start-->
 <img src="img/hi_there.png">

-<p>My name is Muhammad Faizan.
-A passionate developer from India.
-My main areas of interest are web and mobile development.
-Right now, I'm learning Flutter.
-Aside from this, I also do graphic design.
-In my spare time, I enjoy playing chess and reading.</p>
+<p>I'm Pankaj Bairagi, a passionate Data Science and AI/ML enthusiast from India.
+My main focus is on leveraging machine learning and data-driven insights to solve real-world problems.
+Currently, I’m exploring Python, deep learning, and predictive analytics, while also learning Flutter to integrate intelligent models into modern apps..</p>

 <!--About me: end-->